 These breathalyzers are very accurate and are used in court as evidence of intoxication.
-A breathalyzer app effectively does the same thing, but it’s worth looking into them a bit more to figure out exactly how they work.
+A breathalyzer app effectively does the same thing, so you can use a breathalyzer app to get an idea of how intoxicated you are.

 Once you have downloaded a breathalyzer app onto your phone, you can get a sense of how it works and what it requires from you.

-One type of breathalyzer app, such as BACtrack, connects to an actual breathalyzer that is synced with your smartphone via Bluetooth.
+Some types of breathalyzer apps such as BACtrack, connect to an actual breathalyzer that is synced with your smartphone via Bluetooth.

 Whenever you want to figure out your BAC, you blow into the handheld breathalyzer and the readings are recorded on your phone for you to see.
-Some apps will give more detail on what exactly your readings mean, and it is probably wise to find one that gives you as much information as possible.
+Some apps will give more detail on what exactly your readings mean.

 There are other breathalyzer apps on the market that do not require you to purchase a separate handheld breathalyzer, but they do evaluate your BAC in different ways.